Ragnar Garrett: Later life

 On retiring from the military, Garrett became principal of the Australian Administrative Staff College, a private institution delivering courses to senior business and government personnel at Mount Eliza, Victoria.
 During his four-year tenure, he lobbied for the reintroduction of conscription, and when the Federal government brought in a new selective service scheme in 1965, he was invited to draw the first ballot of names.
 Garrett also recommended that the Army should have a division prepared for war at all times.
 He served as honorary colonel of the Royal Australian Regiment and the Royal Western Australia Regiment from 1960 until 1965, when he was appointed Chairman of the Western Australian Coastal Shipping Commission, a position he held until 1970.
 He died on 4 November 1977 at Mornington, Victoria, and was cremated.
-His wife had died earlier, and he was survived by his two children.
+His wife had predeceased him.